GreatFruitOmsk/pyqtdeploy-mirror/doc/windows_dynamic_loading.rst

 Building the Python interpreter DLL on Windows is not particularly straightforward, especially if you want to customise it for your specific needs.
-Therefore it is recommended that *if* you wish to dynamically load C/C++ extension modules (or to load DLLs using the :mod:`ctypes` module) then you use a copy of the Python interpreter DLL that is installed by the binary installer or the embeddable zip file from python.org.
+It is strongly recommended that you always use a copy of the Python interpreter DLL (and associated extension modules) that is installed by the binary installer file from ``python.org``.
+The :option:`install` action of :program:`pyqtdeploycli` will copy the required parts of a standard Python installation into the recommended directory structure described in :ref:`ref-directory-structure`.